Sairyss/domain-driven-hexagon/README.md

 - [Controlling Type Checking Strictness in TypeScript](https://www.carlrippon.com/controlling-type-checking-strictness-in-typescript/)

 ## Code formatting

+The way code looks adds to our understanding of it.
+Good style makes reading code a pleasurable and consistent experience.

 Consider using code formatters like [Prettier](https://www.npmjs.com/package/prettier) to maintain same code styles in the project.